ubc-library-rc/damage/docs/index.md

 The easiest way to do this is to use the Start menu and type "Environment", then select "Edit Environment variables for your account".
 Either place the binary file into a directory listed in `Path`, or add a new directory to your path using the GUI.

-#### Mac users
+#### Mac and Linux users

-The easiest way to make this available system wide is simply to copy the Mac executable to the `/usr/local/bin` directory, which is normally found on the primary drive.
+The easiest way to make this available system wide is simply to copy the executable to the `/usr/local/bin` directory, which is normally found on the primary drive.
 In the finder, press CMD-SHIFT-G, then type */usr/local/bin* in the box to easily find it.
+If you don't like those options, other common locations include, but are not limited to `/opt/bin` and `~/.local/bin`.

-### Installing with pip
+### Installing fcheck *and* the damage console utility with pip

 The software is written in Python (>= 3.6), and the source is available as a single file in `fcheck.py`.
 If you have Python 3 installed you can either just download that single file to a place of convenience, or you can install it as a Python library by running the following commands in a terminal: